xtravision-ai/xtravision-swift-package/README.md

 let skeletonConfig = XtraVisionSkeletonConfig(line width, dotRadius: dotradius, lineColor: UIColor.red, dotColor: UIColor.blue)

-// Cameraview is one in which you want to show a preview of camera let libData = XtraVisionLibData(isSkeletonEnable, cameraView: cameraView, previewLayer: previewLayer, skeletonConfig: skeletonConfig)
+// Cameraview is one in which you want to show a preview of camera let libData = XtraVisionLibData(isSkeletonEnable, cameraView: cameraView, skeletonConfig: skeletonConfig)

 // create an object and initiate the Assessment process xtraVisionMgr.configureData(connectionData, requestData: requestData, libData: libData)